-From the architect.
+Text description provided by the architects.
 The design of the Museum is inspired by the Carioca culture and through its architecture, explores the relationship between the city and the natural environment.
 The Museum includes 5,000 square meters of temporary and permanent exhibition space, as well as a 7,600 square meter plaza that wraps around the structure and extends along the dock.
 The building features large overhangs 75 meters in length on the side facing the square and 45 meters in length on the side facing the sea.
 These features highlight the extension of the Museum from the dock into the bay.
 The permanent exhibition is housed upstairs, and features a roof 10 meters high with panoramic views of Guanabara Bay.
 The total height of the building is limited to 18 meters, which protects the view from the bay of Sao Bento Monastery, a UNESCO World Heritage Site.

 The cantilevering roof with its large mobile wings and the facade structure expand almost the full length of the pier emphasizing the extension into the Guanabara Bay, while minimizing the building's width.
 A reflection pool surrounding the building on the outside—used to filter water that is being pumped from the bay and released back in from the end of the pier— gives visitors the impression that the Museum is floating.

 "The idea is that the building feels ethereal, almost floating on the sea, like a ship, a bird or a plant.
 Because of the changing nature of the exhibits, we have introduced an archetypal structure inside the building.
 This simplicity allows for the functional versatility of the Museum, able to accommodate conferences or act as a research space," said Mr. Calatrava.